 Leakage from primary system piping between the Augmented Off Gas (AOG) Building and the Turbine Building was identified early in 2010.
 A large pool of subsurface water became contaminated with Tritium as a result of this leak.
 A large number of new groundwater sample wells were installed and a significant effort was mounted to find the leak and fix it.
-Presently, mitigation efforts have resulted in the extraction of more than 300000 gallons of trititated water from this subsurface pool.
+As of December 2014, mitigation efforts have resulted in the extraction of approximately 365,000 gallons of trititated water from this subsurface pool.
+Extraction of water from these wells was terminated in December 2014.
 Dose calculations have been performed assuming that this underground plume of contaminated water is moving towards and into the Connecticut River.
-The dose impacts and other details of this event are provided in the year 2013 Annual Radioactive Effluent Release Report.
+Groundwater samples collected at the Vermont Yankee plant site and north of the plant site in the Connecticut River during August and November were reported by the State of Vermont and the NRC to contain traces of Strontium-90.
+The same (split) water samples were analyzed by the Vermont Yankee-contracted environmental laboratory (Teledyne Brown Engineering in Knoxville, Tennessee) and no Strontium-90 was detected in any of these split samples.
+This issue has been documented in Vermont Yankee's corrective action program and further investigation is continuing on these and other water sample locations.
+The dose impacts and other details of this event are provided in the year 2014 Annual Radioactive Effluent Release Report.